davidk/chim/README.md

 * When adding mutes, the bot should re-read the Twitter API on a signal

-* The logging API is inconsistent between log and logrus (still migrating this)
+* The logging API is inconsistent between log and logrus

 * The Prometheus metrics server needs to be more configurable, and possibly shut off in the configuration.